fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 - The Wallet Attestation MAY be used multiple times during its validity period, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.
 However, it is RECOMMENDED that Wallet Instances avoid using the same attestation repeatedly, due to privacy concerns such as linkability between different interactions.
 - The Wallet Attestation MUST be short-lived and MUST have an expiration time, after which it MUST no longer be considered valid.
 - The Wallet Attestation MUST NOT be issued by the Wallet Provider if the authenticity, integrity, and genuineness of the Wallet Instance requesting it cannot be guaranteed.
-- Each Wallet Instance SHOULD be able to request multiple attestations with different ephemeral public keys associated with them.
-This requirement provides a privacy-preserving measure, as the public key MAY be used as a tracking tool during the presentation phase (see also the point listed below).
+- Each Wallet Instance SHOULD be able to request multiple Wallet Attestations using different cryptographic public keys associated with them.
 - The Wallet Attestation MUST NOT contain information about the User in control of the Wallet Instance.
 - The Wallet Instance MUST secure a Wallet Attestation as a prerequisite for transitioning to the Operational state, as defined by `ARF`_.